easox23/ccc-final/README.md

 The `helpers/` directory contains example code that may be useful:
 - `helpers/iot/`: Example code for publishing data to AWS IoT Core using MQTT
-- `helpers/llm/`: Example code for calling the LLM API #TODO: THIS CODE WILL NEED TO BE MODIFIED DEPENDING ON HOW WE GIVE STUDENTS ACCESS TO LLMs
+- `helpers/llm/`: Example code for calling the LLM API

 ### Previous Labs